 • Language Arts

 In the Lower School, boys learn how to be active readers, writers, and thinkers.
 We believe that to increase skills and fluency, boys need ample opportunity to both read and write.
-This is why we use the Reader's and Writer's Workshop curriculum out of Columbia Teachers College; it focuses on choice, process, and, most importantly, active time developing reading and writing skills.
-Additionally, we support literacy development with the use of a systematic and explicit phonics program called Orton Gillingham, kindergarten through third grade.
-By combining strong programs and excellent teaching, Lower School boys become strong readers who connect deeply with texts and who value the learning gleaned from fiction and non-fiction alike.
-Equally true, boys become writers who can employ their skills in authentic situations.
+Our approach to teaching reading and writing is informed by research and science.
+As such, literacy development starts with the use of a systematic and explicit phonics program called Fundations (Kindergarten – Grade 4).
+This approach underscores the importance of developing foundational phonological skills that strengthen reading comprehension, spelling, handwriting, and more!
+Combining a strong phonics program with reading and writing instruction steeped in meaning, practice, and context, ensures that our Lower School boys become strong readers and writers who connect deeply with texts and who value the learning gleaned from fiction and nonfiction alike.

 • Math